ipfs/ipfs-docs/docs/reference/http/api.md

 }
 ```

 Note that it can be used multiple times to signify multiple arguments.
-Boolean `bool` values may have the value `true` or `false`.

 ### Flags